oshua1/hasherbench/README.md

 - two shell-scripts (`refine_results.sh` and `evaluate.sh`) are provided to deal with results.
 - code exclusively in **`benches/`** subdirectory.
 Many, mostly very small Rust source code files.
 - makes massive use of Rust macro expansion and generics.
 Hence, quite little source code results in enormous compilation times.
+- requires Rust Nightly compiler to be installed and used, and some external shell commands for evaluation scripts.
 - this approach is **unsupported**!
 Left only for demonstration purposes **how not to do this**!
 I.e. when `cargo bench` is not right solution.

 The amount of result data created by `Criterion` is hardly of any use for direct evaluation and not easy to retrieve manually.
 Hence, two **shell scripts** are provided to help make some use of results: